PehJunCheng/LAB1/Readme.md

 ### Dependencies

-This is the list of libraries and languages that we used in our project.
+This is the list languages that we used in our project.

 * Languages